Winnie09/Lamian/README.md

 For mac users, if there is any problem with installation problem, please try download and install clang-8.0.0.pkg from the following URL: https://cloud.r-project.org/bin/macosx/tools/clang-8.0.0.pkg

-To install the latest version of Lamian package via Github, run following commands in R:
+To install the latest version of Lamian package via Github, run the following commands in R:
 ```{r }
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")